PotHix/pothix.github.com/content/post/hugo-github-pages-and-https.md

 +++
 date = "2017-06-13T13:54:49-03:00"
-title = "Wordpress to Middleman, to Hugo, github-pages and HTTPS" tags = ["tech","english"]
+title = "Wordpress to Middleman, to Hugo using github-pages and HTTPS" tags = ["tech","english"]
 +++